westinyang/WebView2RuntimeArchive/README.md

 In actual development, I prefer to use Fixed Version Runtime, because it is easier to publish software to run on other computers.

-After a period of time, I found that on the WebView2 Runtime download page, Fixed Version only provides the latest two build versions for download.
-Therefore, I plan to pay more attention to the updates of WebView2 in the future, and regularly download Fixed Version Runtime and archive it.
+After a period of time, I found that on the WebView2 Runtime download page, Fixed Version only provides the latest two versions for download.
+Therefore, I plan to pay more attention to the updates of WebView2 in the future, and regularly download Fixed Version Runtime and archive it, to use any version in future projects.

 ![./screenshot/en-us.png](./screenshot/en-us.png)